Dear Design Doctor,

 Don’t get cross with retailers about these margins.

 The rate of 2.5 or 250% is standard across all creative retail businesses.
-Retailers have far higher costs than you have and need this to cover their costs!
+Retailers have far higher costs than you have and need this income to cover their costs!

-I fairly regularly see people getting cross on social media about these rates.
+I regularly see people getting cross on social media about these rates.
 It might get you a few supportive comments from your friends, but most retailers and professional designers and makers will realise that you don’t know how business works.
 Not recommended for your credibility.

 Having said that, you can always negotiate!

 Selling on the High Street is a challenge right now as we all know.
 Work together with your stockists and retailers, you need to be a team.
-Get feedback regularly, show them how to display your work at their best, educate them on your way of working and your interests, so that they can tell their customers.’
+Get feedback regularly, show them how to display your work at its best, educate them on your way of working and your interests, so that they can tell their customers.’

 Did you wonder why shops and galleries charge so much commission?
 Has this blog post explained the situation to you and have you found a practical way forward for your own situation?
 If this blog post helped you then please share it with others who might find it useful too.
 If you have got further questions then post them in the comments box.